kurron/docker-inspect-to-compose/README.md

 * Development and testing was done on [Ubuntu Linux](http://www.ubuntu.com/) but other JVM compatible operating systems should work as well

 # Building
-The project uses [Gradle](http://gradle.org/) to manage builds and will install itself upon first build.
-To initiate a build, simply issue `./gradlew`.
-After a moment or two, you should have a fully assembled application in `build/libs`.
+A convenience script exists that assembles the application and packages it up as a Docker container.
+Simply run `./build.sh` to create the new Docker image.  `./tag-and-push.sh` deploys the image to the Docker Hub.

 # Installation
 The application runs standalone and can be conveniently launched via `./run.sh`.
-This will create `generated-docker-compose.yml` in the current directory.
+This will pull down the latest Docker image, run the container, creating`generated-docker-compose.yml` in the current directory.

 # Tips and Tricks